|Type:||8-cylinder, liquid-cooled, “V” piston|

 This license-built example was manufactured in 1917 by Willys-Morrow in Elmira, NY.

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Curtiss OX-5.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Curtiss OX-5.